History of Paraguay: Morínigo

-With Moríñigo's backing, González used his Guión Rojo paramilitary to intimidate democráticos and gain his party's presidential nomination.
+By the end of the rebellion in August 1948 the Colorado Party had almost total control in Paraguay.
+The fighting had simplified politics by eliminating all other parties and by reducing the size of the army.
+With Morínigo's backing, González used his Guión Rojo forces to intimidate those favourable to democracy, and gain his party's presidential nomination.
 He ran unopposed in the long-promised 1948 elections.
-Suspecting that Moríñigo would not relinquish power to González, a group of Colorado military officers, including Stroessner, removed Moríñigo from office on 3 June 1948.
-After a short Presidency, González joined Moríñigo in exile and Chaves assumed Presidency on 10 September 1949.
+Suspecting that Morínigo would not relinquish power, a group of Colorado military officers, including Stroessner, removed Morínigo from office on 3 June 1948.
+On September 1949, after a short term and two provisional presidents, González himself was exiled and Federico Chaves, leader of the Colorado wing opposite to him, assumed the presidency.